Cannabis laws of Canada by province or territory

 On October 17, 2018, cannabis was legalized in Canada for recreational and medical purposes.
-It was already legal for medicinal purposes, under conditions outlined in the Marijuana for Medical Purposes Regulations issued by Health Canada, and for seed, grain, and fibre production under licence by Health Canada.
+It was already legal for medicinal purposes, under conditions outlined in the Marihuana for Medical Purposes Regulations issued by Health Canada, and for seed, grain, and fibre production under licence by Health Canada.

 The legalization for recreational purposes was achieved with the passage of Bill C-45, the Cannabis Act by Parliament on 19 June 2018.
-Legalization was effective on October 30, 2018.
-Adults 18 and over can possess up to 30 grams (1 oz) of dried or “equivalent non-dried form” in public.
+Legalization was effective on October 17, 2018.
+Adults 18 and over can possess up to 30 grams (1.05 oz) of dried or “equivalent non-dried form” in public.
 Adults are also allowed to make cannabis-infused food and drinks "as long as organic solvents are not used to create concentrated products."

 Summary

 Although the Cannabis Act allows for legal use of cannabis, provinces and territories are allowed to enact restrictions and regulations regarding sale, distribution, and use of cannabis.
 For example, each province and territory set its own procedures for retail sales, and these vary as to ownership or retail outlets (by the provincial government or private enterprise) but all include an option for online sales.

 While each household is allowed to grow up to four cannabis plants from "licensed seed or seedlings", Quebec chose to be excluded from this aspect of the legislation so it is not legal in the province.
 Manitoba permits home growing only with a medical licence.

 While specific regulations vary among provinces and territories, there are some general rules regarding promotion, packaging, and advertising.
 Adult-use cannabis can only be sold in packages of a single color without graphics other than the logo and a health warning.
 Cannabis companies in Canada are not allowed to promote themselves through TV commercials, billboards, or glossy magazine ads, sponsor people or events, or put their names on sports and cultural facilities.

+Crossing international borders with cannabis is illegal.

+Cannabis in Canada

 2018 poll on minimum age regulation

-According to one poll conducted in 2018 by the Angus Reid Institute, approximately three-quarters of respondents believed the minimum age to purchase and consume cannabis should be raised from the age of 18.
+According to one poll conducted in 2018 by the Angus Reid Institute, approximately half of respondents believed the minimum age to purchase and consume cannabis should be either 18 or 19, while the remainder of respondents believed the minimum age should be 20 or older.